-1. Nominal definition.-The term revelation is derived from the Latin re-, "back, from," and velare, "to veil," and hence means the drawing back or removal of a veil.
-The word is, therefore, quite suitably employed to indicate the removal of the "veil" of ignorance which hangs between man's knowingpowers and the things which he does not know.
+1. Nominal definition.-The term revelation is derived from the Latin re-} "hack, from," and velare, "to veil," and hence means the drawing back or re-

 2. Real definition.-Revelation is the manifestation of truth hitherto unknown, or known but obscurely.
 It involves three elements: a) a revealer, i. e., one who makes truth known; b) a truth revealed; and c) a recipient of revelation, i. e., one to whom the revealed truth is manifested.
-If the revealer is man, the revelation is human; if the revealer is God, the revelation is divine.
+If the revealer is man, the revealer is human; if the revealer is God, the revelation is divine.